 Early to mid February is a pretty miserable time really, I’m sure that’s why Valentine’s day was put there to try and add some brightness to the gloom.
 No new growth to speak of, the evergreen leaves that there are, are looking pretty bashed about by winter winds and the frosts of which we have had many – and deep ones too.
-If you’ve had much heavy snow you may well have some damage to branches weighed down, even split or evergreens split through the foliage by the weight of resting snow.
+If you’ve had the recent snow, you may well have some damage to branches weighed down, even split or evergreens split through the foliage by the weight of resting snow.

 But just as the proverb says “The darkest hour is just before dawn”, so here we are only two weeks later and there are loads of buds forming on shrubs.
 Some of the more enthusiastic ones in my front garden have an all-over bright green bloom when seen from a distance.
 Daffodils are growing in earnest, many of the flowering spikes are at the point where the bud goes from growing vertically to turning to face the crowd ready for the grand entrance.
 In more sheltered spots daffodil flowers have been out for a while now.
 My indoor hyacinths are now coming to an end, just one particularly magnificent bowl of four pale blues left, so the outdoor ones are starting to push up their flower spikes to take over the show.